Frequently Asked Question Menu

 - I’m starting my first quarter, can I submit electronic transcripts?

-- Graduate Studies is currently encouraging all students who have attended U.S. colleges and universities to submit those transcripts electronically if that service is offered by the academic records office at your institution.
-Transcripts must be ordered and emailed to email@example.com from the school directly.
+Graduate Studies is currently encouraging all students who have attended U.S. colleges and universities to submit those transcripts electronically if that service is offered by the academic records office at your institution.
+Transcripts must be sent to email@example.com from the issuing school directly.
 For students sending academic records from international institutions, please see our Transcript Requirements for New Admits webpage for specific instructions about sending your documents to us so that we can process them as quickly as possible.

 - I ordered my transcripts.
 When will my registration hold be removed?

-- Due to the campus shutdown in response to the pandemic, please note that transcript processing for admitted students has been delayed both at UC Davis and at most other institutions.
-Estimated processing time for electronic transcripts is 4-5 days after receipt by Graduate Studies.
-Physical transcripts may take weeks to arrive and be routed to Graduate Studies, and will then take a minimum of 5-10 business days for processing once received by our office.
+- Registration holds will be released once all official transcripts have been received and verified by our office.
+Please note that transcript processing for admitted students has been delayed both at UC Davis and at most other institutions.
+Estimated processing time for electronic transcripts is 4-5 business days after receipt by Graduate Studies.
+Physical transcripts may take weeks to arrive at campus, and all mail is initially received by a central campus mail office.
+Just because your delivery company reports that your package has been delivered, it does not necessarily mean that it has been received by Graduate Studies.
+It can still take multiple days to have the transcripts routed to Graduate Studies, and will then take a minimum of 5-10 business days for processing once received by our office.

 - Can I defer my admission to a UC Davis graduate program, and how long can I defer?